Presentation Guidelines

 TYPOGRAPHY

 Avoid abbreviations, acronyms and jargon.
-Use a consistent type-style throughout.
+Use a consistent typestyle throughout.
 Use large type, for example HELVETICA.
 A 22mm x 30mm sheet photo statically enlarged 50% makes text readable from 1.5 metres.

 MOVEMENT